douglas86/finance-data/README.md

 - once the app has been created, go to the settings tab to add the environment variables
 - in the config vars section, click on the button that says reveal config vars
 - add CREDS as the key and all the code in the json file as the value
+- do the same with folder id and file id
 - add the following buildpacks for your app: heroku/python, heroku/nodejs
 - make sure that the buildpacks are in the correct order with python being first
 - Go to the Deploy tab at the top